backupvs/serverless-academy/README.md

-# this repository contains completed tasks from Serverless Academy
+# This repository contains completed tasks from Serverless Academy